 Carbon emissions have risen dramatically over the past several decades, accelerating climate change and making extreme weather events more intense and frequent.
-Climate data tells us it’s critical to deploy as much clean energy sources and technologies as possible this decade to avoid the worst of climate change.
+Climate data tells us it’s critical to deploy as many clean energy sources and technologies as possible this decade to avoid the worst of climate change.
 That’s why President Biden has set goals to cut America’s carbon emissions in half by 2030 and reach 100% clean electricity by 2035.
 But as we make this transition, we know there are some sectors, like industry – where products that we rely on every day like cement and steel, can’t shift entirely to carbon-free energy sources just yet.

 That’s where Carbon Capture and Storage—or CCS—comes in.